 He added that the Council shouldn’t have to find storage for pictures that people don’t want and that cannot be sold at any price.

-The Town Clerk replied that the Council was in a difficult position as it didn’t want to cause offence to donors especially as some donors intimate that they may make further contributions.
+The Town Clerk replied that the Council was in a difficult position as it didn’t want to cause offence to donors, especially as some donors intimated that they may make further contributions.

 Who was this man who voiced such good ideas and had such an insight of matters that resonate with us today?